woocommerce/woocommerce/plugins/woocommerce-admin/docs/components/packages/chart.md

 The message to be displayed if there is no data to render.
 If no message is provided, nothing will be displayed.

+### `filterParam`

+- Type: String
+- Default: null

+Name of the param used to filter items.
+If specified, it will be used, in combination with query, to detect which elements are being used by the current filter and must be displayed even if their value is 0.

 ### `itemsLabel`

 - Type: String